 Estate planning is more than just creating a will.
-Go through this step by step checklist when estate planning to protect your assets and legacy.
+It’s an important process that can help guide your loved ones take care of your affairs.
+Our step-by-step guide for estate planning can help protect your assets and legacy.

 But first, let's start with the basics.